kaushalkulkarni09/optimalexecution/README.md

 ### **Optimal Liquidation of Large Stock Orders: A Comparative Study of Algorithmic Trading Strategies**

-This repository contains the codebase and simulation environment for project focused on the comparative performance of various algorithmic execution strategies for large-scale stock orders.
+This repository contains the codebase and simulation environment for a project focused on the comparative performance of various algorithmic execution strategies for large-scale stock orders.
 The primary objective is to evaluate and contrast the efficacy of classic heuristic models, foundational theoretical frameworks, and state-of-the-art deep reinforcement learning agents in minimizing market impact and overall execution costs within a high-fidelity market simulator.

 **Methodological Framework**